SARAH SCHAFER, MD

 Medical Practice: 1987-2002, Public health physician.
 Child health, Family Planning and STD programs, Contra Costa County and City and County of San Francisco

-Consensus Expert Panel Member for Phase 1 and Phase 2 Clinical Practice Guidelines, Rheumatology/Systemic.
-Published 2016/2020.
+Consensus Expert Panel Member for Phase 1 and Phase 2 Clinical Practice Guidelines, Rheumatology/Systemic and Pulmonary, Published 2016/2020.

 Moisture Seekers (SSF), multiple articles published